oxsecurity/megalinter/docs/mega-linter-runner.md

 mega-linter-runner [OPTIONS]
 ```

 The options are only related to mega-linter-runner.
 For MegaLinter options, please use a `.mega-linter.yml` [configuration file](#configuration).
-If settings are defined in both option flags and .mega-linter.yml, the priority is on option flags.
+Option flags take precedence over the configuration file.

 | Option                 | Description                                                                                                        | Default           |
 |------------------------|--------------------------------------------------------------------------------------------------------------------|-------------------|